|

 went undefeated during the regular season during Hite's junior and

+senior years.
 His stellar play was recognized with numerous honors.
 He was the Ohio

 Division I Co-Player of the Year as well as the MVP in both the